f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 Prerequisites
 ^^^^^^^^^^^^^

-1. Navigate to the Device tab and complete Discovery & Import on **SJC-vBIGIP01.termmarc.com**.
+1. Navigate to the Devices tab and complete Discovery & Import on **SJC-vBIGIP01.termmarc.com**.
    Choose *Create Version* for default LTM profiles and *Set all BIG-IP* for other objects.

 .. note:: It is recommended to use latest version of BIG-IP.
 In this lab SJC BIG-IP has 15.1 and will be used.